goravel/docs/digging-deeper/queues.md

   }
 }()

-// Monitoring processing queue for redis link, and the number of concurrency is 10 go func() {
+// Monitor processing queue for redis link, and the number of concurrency is 10 go func() {
   if err := facades.Queue().Worker(&queue.Args{
     Connection: "redis",